Links

 Making Edits to Links and Files

-- This will bring up a link menu where you can fill in a new URL, change the link type from a straight URL, an internal link to an anchor, or fill out the information for an email.
+• This will bring up a link menu where you can fill in a new URL, change the link type from a straight URL, an internal link to a bookmark, or fill out the information for an email.